Viitorul: Final ban

-The paper was only reissued in January 1946, when PNL minister Mihail Romaniceanu pleaded with his communist colleagues—also managing to upstage the PNL–T, which asked that the Viitorul brand be assigned to Tătărescu.
+In March, the PCR made a power-grab by establishing a communist-dominated Groza cabinet.
+As a result of these incidents, Bilete went down and could not reappear—as alleged by the Siguranța, Arghezi was much disliked by the typesetters "over an article from two years back".
+Viitorul itself was only reissued in January 1946, when PNL minister Mihail Romaniceanu pleaded with his communist colleagues—also managing to upstage the PNL–T, which asked that the Viitorul brand be assigned to Tătărescu.
 The newspaper was formally disestablished on 18 February 1946 by Groza's functionaries, who would not renew its publishing license.
 This forced the PNL to issue another mouthpiece, Liberalul ("The Liberal").
 The Ministry of Education proceeded to confiscate Viitoruls patrimonial assets, though the PNL managed to appeal the decision in March.

 Blacklisted by the PCR, in 1946 Fărcășanu still managed to publish his Viitorul editorials as a brochure, Scrisori către tineretul român ("Letters to the Romanian Youth"), alongside a prize-winning pseudonymous novel.
 He fled the rapidly communized country later that year, just short of being sentenced in absentia to a lifetime in the labor camps.
 As the country became a Soviet-style republic in late 1947, he joined General Rădescu in New York City, establishing there a League of Free Romanians; he was also the inaugural director of a Romanian department on Radio Free Europe.
+Bumbești escaped in a similar manner, and found employment at Voice of America.
+Another Viitorul newspaper appeared under Gelu Netea's direction in March 1990, just shortly after the Romanian Revolution of 1989.
+Claiming to represent a new series of the classic paper, and speaking for the revived National Liberals, it survived only to April 1991; its contributors included Ana Blandiana, Traian T. Coșovei, Marin Sorescu, and Gheorghe Tomozei.